Nolen Ellison: Honors

 During his tenure as president of Seattle Central Community College, Ellison was named by the U.S. Junior Chamber of Commerce as one of its "10 Outstanding Young Men of the Year".

 In 1981, Phi Delta Kappa awarded Ellison as one of the "75 Outstanding Educational Leaders in the United States".

 In 1983, Ellison was awarded a distinguished service citation by the University of Kansas Alumni Association during its commencement exercises on May 14–15, 1983.

 In 1984, the Black Professionals Association Charitable Foundation named Ellison as a "Black Professional of the Year".

 In 2004, Cuyahoga Community College named a new building, the Nolen M. Ellison Building-Unified Technologies Center, on its campus after Ellison.

-Family Life

-Ellison's brother Butch, who attended Sumner High School and Kansas City Junior College, also joined the Kansas Jayhawk basketball program and played during the 1960-61 season.